syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/server-side-application.md

 ---
 layout: post
-title: Getting Started with SfPdfViewer in Blazor Server App | Syncfusion
+title: Getting Started with SfPdfViewer in Blazor Server App | Syncfusion®
 description: Learn how to getting started with SfPdfViewer control in Blazor Server-side application.
 You can view and comment on PDFs in ease and also can fill fields.
 platform: Blazor
 control: SfPdfViewer